Antanas Guoga: Politics

 In 2016–2017, Guoga was Chief Investment Officer to the Mayor of Vilnius, Remigijus Šimašius.

 Guoga was nominated as a candidate for the European parliamentary elections at the summer congress of the Liberal Movement in the last week of June 2013.

-Guoga was second in the list of the Lithuanian Liberal Movement in the elections to the European Parliament 2014, and was elected as the MEP with 97,907 votes ending on top of the list.
+Guoga was second on the list of the Lithuanian Liberal Movement in the elections to the European Parliament in 2014, and was elected as the MEP with 97,907 votes ending on top of the list.

 After the corruption allegations of Eligijus Masiulis, Guoga became a temporary chairman of the Liberal Movement.
 After public criticism by the party members, Guoga left the party on 17 May 2016.

-On 9 March 2019 Guoga announced that he would seek re-election to the European Parliament with the Lithuanian Centre Party.
+On 9 March 2019, Guoga announced that he would seek re-election to the European Parliament with the Lithuanian Centre Party.
 The party received 5.13% of the national vote and did not receive any representatives in the European Parliament.